raganwald/javascript-allonge/README.md

-# A personal letter from Reg Braithwaite
+# JavaScript Allongé (the original edition) by Reg Braithwaite

 Dear friends and readers: